Once downloaded and unpacked (e.g. using the "tar -zxvf cloog-0.14.1.tar.gz" command),

 documentation page.

-satisfactory).
-Once downloaded and unpacked (e.g., using the
+for those versions).
+Once GMP is downloaded and unpacked (e.g., using the

-you can compile it by typing the following commands on PolyLib's root directory:
+you can compile it by typing the following commands on GMP's root directory:

 make